NicheMapR biophysical modeling software

-The first release of NicheMapR (version 1.1.0) is now available for PC and Mac at Michael Kearney’s github releases page.
+The fourth release of NicheMapR (version 1.1.3) is now available for PC and Mac at Michael Kearney’s github releases page.
 This release has a finalised (fully documented) version of the microclimate model that includes recently added capacities to model soil moisture, snow and an experimental (untested) rocky shore mode.
-Version 1.1.0 also has an added capacity to input hourly weather data.

 The release also includes an operational version of the ectotherm model although documentation of this model is not yet complete.
 The endotherm model is anticipated to be included later in the year.

 NicheMapR is not available on CRAN at this stage and instead can be installed manually from the binary installation files.
 Download the PC or Mac file as appropriate and run the corresponding command at the R terminal: